See also Pseudo Progressives.

 Progress (to a progressive) means progress away from the jungle toward civilization and therefore away from brutal competition for survival toward cooperative social/economic equality.

-A civilized state aimed at making life equally good for all its participants, besides ensuring them more than adequate food, shelter and clothing, and the best health care and education attainable, in the interest of minimizing pain and at least sensibly enhancing (not foolishly maximizing) pleasure, should certainly also provide them the benefits of an intelligent level and selection of technological progress.
+A civilized state aimed at making life and death equally comfortable for all its participants, besides ensuring them more than adequate food, shelter and clothing, and the best health care and education attainable, in the interest of minimizing pain and at least sensibly enhancing (not foolishly maximizing) pleasure, should certainly also provide them the benefits of an intelligent level and selection of technological progress.
 But only if it's realistically relevant to the purpose of a civilized state.
 Realism, according to both Epicurus and modern ecologists, entails defensive moderation.
 Every home may need a refrigerator, a stove, a water heater, a TV set, and a telephone; but it does NOT need a giant refrigerator or deep freeze; a private bakery and grill, a 32-gallon tank that reheats that much water over and over again around the clock, a wall size TV screen, or a phone that also makes ice and cooks and takes pictures and plays 5000 songs.

 Civilization owes everyone a pretty, modern, comfortable, spacious enough home, with a yard and a garden and maybe some fruit trees - but not an estate.
 Civilization needs excellent transportation and recreational facilities, but like sets of encyclopedias and rototillers, these things can be public and shared.
 Acquisition of property may seem progressive to a greedy individual whose goal is to dominate others.
 But it's counter-progressive to the purposes of civilization.